Colored Markov polycategories and diagrammatic differentiation: Discussion and future work

 Several categorical directions remain open.
 One direction is to relate CMPs more directly to Markov categories by adding structural morphisms for copying and discarding.
-Another is to study symmetric or planar variants of the ordered polycategorical convention used here.
-A third direction is to extend the trace semantics to feedback and cyclic diagrams, possibly using traced or guarded categorical structure.
-Finally, the differentiation result of Section~\ref{sec:diagrammatic_differentiation} should be compared with categorical accounts of gradient-based learning based on lenses, parametrized maps, and reverse derivative categories \citep{cruttwell2022}.
+Another direction is to extend the trace semantics to feedback and cyclic diagrams, possibly using traced or guarded categorical structure.
+Finally, the differentiation result of Section~\ref{sec:diagrammatic_differentiation} can be compared in the future with categorical accounts of gradient-based learning based on lenses, parametrized maps, and reverse derivative categories~\citep{cruttwell2022}.
 Such comparisons may clarify which parts of reverse-mode differentiation are specific to stochastic kernel diagrams and which are instances of a more general categorical mechanism.